Instruction

 - Have a librarian in your class to answer questions or to help with a work period

-Faculty Development Classes
+Faculty Development Sessions

 Book a Librarian